Emergency Dentistry – Weatherford, TX

 We Handle Your Dental Emergency ASAP

 No one ever sees a dental emergency coming.
-That’s why Dr. Novak, Dr. Johannsen, and the rest of the team work so hard to get you seen faster than any other practice when a toothache appears or you experience a dental injury.
+That’s why Dr. Novak, Dr. Johannsen, and the rest of the team work so hard to get you seen faster than any other dental office when a toothache appears or you experience a dental injury.
 We’ll not only get your dental issue resolved, but get you out of discomfort with help from our expert team members.
 You can always trust us to resolve your dental emergency either in one visit or through a quick follow-up appointment.
-Don’t put off the care you need; call Beacon Dentistry!
+Don’t put off the care you need; call Beacon Dentistry right away for emergency dentistry in Weatherford, TX!

 Why Choose Beacon Dentistry for Emergency Dentistry?